anand-harsh/jobwatch/replit.md

 ## Deployment

+### Replit Deployment
+The project runs natively on Replit:
+- **Database**: Uses Replit's built-in PostgreSQL database
+- **Environment**: All environment variables are automatically configured
+- **Publishing**: Use the Replit publish feature to deploy your application

-### Vercel Deployment
+### Alternative Deployment (Vercel)
-The project is configured for Vercel deployment:
+The project can also be configured for Vercel deployment:
 - **API**: Express routes run as serverless functions via `api/index.ts`
 - **Frontend**: Vite builds static assets to `dist/public/`
 - **Configuration**: See `vercel.json` for routing and build settings

 #### Required Vercel Environment Variables
-- `MONGODB_URI`: MongoDB connection string
+- `DATABASE_URL`: PostgreSQL connection string
 - `SESSION_SECRET`: Secret key for session encryption

 #### Deployment Steps